 Muscles of the shoulder

 Muscles of the shoulder can be subdivided into a variety of groups depending on origin, topography, function or innervation.
 The system used here groups muscles based on function and topography (which are closely related in the upper limb): Muscles of the shoulder girdle Muscles that have migr...

 Supraspinatus is one of the four muscles that make up the rotator cuff, the others being: infraspinatus, teres minor and subscapularis.
 Summary origin: supraspinous fossa of the scapula insertion: greater tuberosity of the humerus innervation: suprascapular nerve (C5-6) arterial supply: sup...

 Infraspinatus is one of the four muscles that make up the rotator cuff, the others being: supraspinatus, teres minor and subscapularis. origin: infraspinatus fossa of the scapula insertion: greater tuberosity of the humerus innervation: suprascapular nerve (C5-6) arterial supply: suprascapul...

 Biceps femoris muscle

 The biceps femoris is one of the large muscles in the posterior compartment of the thigh and a component of the hamstrings.
 It has a long and a short head, each with different functions and innervation.
-Summary origin long head: tuberosity of the ischium short head: linea aspera on the poste...
+Summary origin long head: medial facet of the ischial tuberosity short head: lateral line...

 Lateral rectus muscle

 The lateral rectus muscle is one of the 6 extraocular muscles that control eye movements.
 It is responsible for abduction and is the only muscle that is innervated by the abducens nerve (CN VI).
 It should normally measure 2.9 ± 0.6 mm.
 Summary innervation: abducens nerve (CN VI) origin: annul...

 The sternocleidomastoid (SCM) is a muscle of the neck.
 It has two heads that meld to form one insertion.
 SCM, along with the trapezius muscle, is invested by the superficial layer of the deep cervical fascia, which splits around it.
 SCM divides the neck into anatomical anterior and posterior tri...

 Anconeus epitrochlearis is an accessory muscle at the medial aspect of the elbow.
 It is also known as the accessory anconeus muscle and should not be confused with the anconeus muscle which is present at the lateral aspect of the elbow.
 Epidemiology The muscle may be unilateral but has been f...